ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

  - `STORAGE`.
  - `NANOSTACK`.

-The following features, also recognized by the build system, are all nanostack configurations:
+The following features, also recognized by the build system, are all Nanostack configurations:
  - `LOWPAN_BORDER_ROUTER`.
  - `LOWPAN_HOST`.
  - `LOWPAN_ROUTER`.